marekkozel/esphome-hcpbridge/README.md

 ![GitHub Workflow Status](https://img.shields.io/github/actions/workflow/status/mapero/esphome-hcpbridge/build.yaml)

 This is a esphome-based adaption of the HCPBridge.
-Credits for the initial development of the HCPBridge go to [Gifford47](https://github.com/Gifford47/HCPBridgeMqtt), [hkiam](https://github.com/hkiam/HCPBridge) and all the other guys contributed.
+Credits for the initial development of the HCPBridge go to [Gifford47](https://github.com/Gifford47/HCPBridgeMqtt), [hkiam](https://github.com/hkiam/HCPBridge), also big thanks for the edited version for esphome goes to [mapero](https://github.com/mapero/esphome-hcpbridge) and all the other guys, who contributed.

+This is just edited copy of [mapero](https://github.com/mapero/esphome-hcpbridge) work, for my personal use.

 ## Usage